 But here's a pro tip: Even the sturdiest tents can't withstand heavy rains and fierce winds.
 Therefore, you definitely need to have an indoor backup plan at a nearby reception space or restaurant.
 And if your area is known for having inconsistent weather, make sure your wedding insurance package covers rain, which could help you recover at least a portion of the fees if your event has to be postponed.

 Think About the Extras—and Rent Them

-Since tents are virtually a blank canvas, you'll more than likely need to bring in some extra touches to finish the look.
+Since tents are virtually a blank canvas, you'll more than likely need to bring in some extra touches to finish your outdoor wedding setup look.
 Luckily, there are tons of rental design options available—textured curtains and tiebacks, funky chandeliers and colorful cushions.
 Decide what elements are most important to you and then figure out how to fit the items at the top of your list and into your budget.

 Remember to find out the return policy for each rental vendor you work with.
 For example, companies sometimes require that votives and glassware be cleaned and boxed before being taken back (fines can be added if directions aren't followed).
 Make an organized plan with your wedding coordinator (a huge perk of having a planner!) or maid of honor to decide who will be responsible for taking care of this—then be sure to work it into the day's schedule.

 Also, reserve the site for your wedding day and the morning after.
 (Find out if the venue offers a package deal or how much each additional hour will cost.)
 With tent and rental setup, not to mention flowers and décor, your team or pros will need extra time to set up—and tear down—the site.

 (And one last thing: To keep bugs at bay during your wedding day, think about having your site sprayed by an exterminator two days beforehand and placing cintronella candles throughout the space.)